Coloring of Graphs Avoiding Bicolored Paths of a Fixed Length: Introduction

 \section{Introduction}

 The proper coloring problem on graphs seeks to find colorings on vertices with minimum number of colors such that no two neighbors receive the same color.
-There has been studies introducing additional conditions to proper coloring, such as also forbidding 2-colored copies of some particular graphs.
+There have been studies introducing additional conditions to proper coloring, such as forbidding 2-colored copies of some graphs.
 In particular, {\it star coloring} problem on a graph $G$ asks to find the minimum number of colors in a proper coloring forbidding a 2-colored $P_4,$ called the star-chromatic number $\chi_s(G)$~\cite{grunbaum1973acyclic}.
 Similarly, {\it acyclic chromatic number} of a graph $G$, $a(G)$, is the minimum number of colors used in a proper coloring not having any 2-colored cycle, also called acyclic coloring of $G$ ~\cite{grunbaum1973acyclic}.
-Both, the star coloring and acyclic coloring problems are shown to be NP-complete in~\cite{albertson2004coloring} and~\cite{kostochka1978upper}, respectively.
+Both, the star coloring and acyclic coloring problems are shown to be NP-complete Albertson et al.~\cite{albertson2004coloring} and Kostochka~\cite{kostochka1978upper}, respectively.
+These two problems have been studied widely on many different families on graphs such as product of graphs, particularly grids and hypercubes.

+Acyclic coloring was also introduced in 1973 by Gr\"{u}nbaum \cite{grunbaum1973acyclic} who proved that a graph with maximum degree 3 has an acyclic coloring with 4 colors.
+Alon et al.~\cite{alon1991acyclic} prove that there exist graphs $G$ with maximum $d$ for which $ a(G)=\Omega\left(\frac{d^{\frac{4}{3}}}{{(logd)}^\frac{1}{3}}\right).$ In ~\cite{alon1991acyclic}, it is also shown that for any graph $G$ with maximum degree $d,$ $a(G)= O(d^\frac{4}{3}).$ Recently, there have been some improvements in the constant factor of the upper bound in~\cite{esperet2013acyclic,gonccalves2014entropy,ndreca2012improved} by using the entropy compression method.
+Similar results for the star chromatic number of graphs are obtained by Fertin et al.~\cite{fertin2004star}, showing $\chi_s(G)\leq \lceil 20d^{3/2} \rceil$ for any graph $G$ with maximum degree $d.$